About Ophthalmic Reconstructive Surgery

 Eliminates complexities related to the transportation and storage of biological materials

 Translucent when wet

 Hardly visible when implanted

-The CorNeat EverPatch (scleral patch) is the first inert, synthetic and nondegradable tissue substitute for use in ophthalmic surgeries.
-The CorNeat EverPatch replaces the use of human tissue and degradable collagen patches for covering and concealing implants such as glaucoma drainage devices and sealing the eye in cases of missing tissue.
+The CorNeat EverPatch (scleral patch) is the first inert, synthetic and non-degradable tissue substitute for use in ophthalmic surgeries.
+It is poised to displace the use of donor and processed tissue, which eventually degrades and carries the risk of disease transmission.

-Concealing irritating ophthalmic implants such as glaucoma tube shunts and scleral sutures, used in scleral fixations of IOLs, displacing the need for preserved tissue/collagen
+Covering irritating implants such as in glaucoma tube shunts or exposed sutures, displacing the need for preserved tissue/collagen

 The plans above are subject to regulatory approvals and requirements.